Wearing a bike helmet is a must! We’ve created this simple helmet buying guide to ensure you get the right fit and style for your noggin.

 1. Choose your helmet style.

 Most helmets are somewhat versatile.
 As long as they fit your head right, they’ll keep you safe.
-But if you know how you prefer to ride, you can take advantage of the design features specific to that style of biking and get more out of your riding experience.
+But if you know how you prefer to ride, you can take advantage of the safety and design features specific to that style of biking.
 Plus, you’ll narrow down your helmet selection instantly, streamline your buying process, and have more time to ride!

 Mountain Bike Helmets: These helmets feature extended rear coverage, and extra comfort and protection to accommodate rough gravel riding.
 Perfect for the rider tackling off-road adventures.
-See our selection of mountain bike helmets here.
+Shop mountain bike helmets now.

 Road Bike Helmets: These helmets are built to be lightweight, aerodynamic, with ventilation and breathability.
 Made for cyclists that are logging lots of miles on the saddle and seeking optimal performance.
-View our road bike helmets here.
+Shop road bike helmets now.

 Once you have determined the type of helmet that aligns with your riding style, next up, consider if you’d like a helmet equipped with special technology.